Health & Wellness Resource Center

-In addition to the clinical support provided by the department, members have access to a Peer Support Team.
+Members also have access to a Peer Support Team as an additional resource.
 This type of support comes from fellow first responders who know first-hand the types of emotional stress and mental health challenges our members face on a daily basis.

-The Resiliency Center team can be reached via email at PGFDMentalHealth@co.pg.md.us.
+The Resiliency Center team can be reached 24 hours a day by calling the Hotline at 301-883-3514 or via email at PGFDMentalHealth@co.pg.md.us.